nowaymyname27/CS506_Project/README.md

 brew install libomp
 ```

-If you don't have [Homebrew](https://brew.sh/) installed or use a different OS, please install it first.
+If you don't have [Homebrew](https://brew.sh/) installed, please install it first.

 #### Requirements: